davideriboli/Generative-Music/README.md

 - [Norns Shield](https://monome.org/docs/norns/shield/) related scripts and materials;
 -  miscellaneous materials and utilities.

+Please note that, since these are mostly tools and recipes that I use for my own compositions, this repository does not involve any "issues" interactions.
+However, you can participate in [discussions](https://github.com/davideriboli/Generative-Music/discussions) and, through those, propose contributions and/or changes.
+You will also find useful information on the [wiki](https://github.com/davideriboli/Generative-Music/wiki).

 Everything created by me and published here is released under the MIT License.
 Materials by other authors are released under their respective licenses.

 *Stormy Weather* is the podcast with my compositions of generative music and natural soundscapes, available via: